SitecorePowerShell/Book/installation/contributor-guide.md

    * Sitecore.Logging.dll
    * Sitecore.NVelocity.dll
    * Sitecore.Update.dll
-5. Make sure the `Cognfide.PowerShell.Sitecore7` project is loaded in the Visual Studio solution
-6. Follow steps 7 onward from the **Single Instance** guide above to deploy to your Sitecore 7 installation and sync the SPE items into Sitecore.
+5. Follow steps 7 onward from the **Single Instance** guide above to deploy to your Sitecore 8.x/9.x installation and sync the SPE items into Sitecore.

 > SPE can be deployed to as many Sitecore sites as you like.
 Each time you first deploy to a new installation, make sure you use Unicorn to sync the latest state of items into Sitecore.